BASAK KUS

 Editor, Socio-Economic Review

 Professor Kus is the author of Disembedded: Regulation, Crisis, and Democracy in the Age of Finance (Oxford University Press).
 The book examines the evolution of the state-finance relationship from the early 1970s onward, specifically in the context of the US financial crisis and subsequent political developments.
-Additionally, she is the editor of two journal special issues: a special issue of Economic and Social Review on “Politics of Financialization” (2012), and a special issue of International Journal of Comparative Sociology on “Credit, Consumption, and Debt” (2013).
+Additionally, she is the editor of three special issues: “Greening the Economy: Towards a New Political Economy” (with Gregory Jackson) in Regulation & Governance, Politics of Financialization in Economic and Social Review, and “Credit, Consumption, and Debt” in the International Journal of Comparative Sociology.